 7 The voting Board is composed of the President, who only votes to break a tie, two Vice-Presidents, the Immediate Past President (ex officio, i.e. by virtue of office or position), the Division Co-Coordinators, the IUFRO Headquarters Host Country Representative, and up to five President’s Nominees (PN).
 President’s Nominees will be selected by the incoming President-elect, with approval of the International Council, to strive for a regional, gender and scientific balance amongst Board members and their tasks will be approved by the Board.
 Finally the Executive Director, the Chair of the Congress Organizing Committee (COC), who is nominated by the Member Organizations of the host country of the Congress and appointed by the IUFRO Board, and the Chair of the Congress Scientific Committee (CSC) are non-voting ex officio Board members.
 Task Force Coordinators as well as Coordinators of Special Programmes, Projects and IUFRO-led International Initiatives are also non-voting members of the Board.
 Members of the IUFRO voting Board cannot be representatives to the IUFRO International Council.

-8 Members of the Board are elected to serve in their personal capacity.
-With the President’s agreement, they may be represented by an appropriate substitute in a Board meeting.
+8 With the President’s agreement, the members of the Board may be represented by an appropriate substitute in a Board meeting.

 9 The President may invite observers to participate in the meetings.
 In accordance with contractual agreements, the Food and Agricultural Organization of the United Nations (FAO) and the International Forestry Students’ Association (IFSA) have observer status on the Board.